deconf/Analytics-Insights/readme.txt

 The Google Analytics tracking code is fully customizable through options and hooks, allowing advanced data collection like custom dimensions and events.

 The plugin installs the latest Google Analytics tracking code.
 No matter the tracking method you choose, they are all available and customizable: Google Analytics 4 (GA4), Universal Google Analytics (analytics.js) tracking code, Global Site Tag (gtag.js) tracking code, and Accelerated Mobile Pages (AMP) tracking.
+Accelerated Mobile Pages (AMP) tracking with Google Analytics 4 is also available.

 Advanced features like events tracking and custom dimensions tracking can be enabled with a switch of a button, without the need of any programming skills.